International Film Music Critics Association Award for Film Composer of the Year

 The International Film Music Critics Association Award for Film Composer of the Year is an annual award given by the International Film Music Critics Association, or the IFMCA.
 The award is given to the composer of a film score or score deemed to be the best in a given year.
-The award was first given in 1998 and 1999, before going a five-year hiatus.
+The award was first given in 1998 till 2000, before going a four-year hiatus.
 It has been awards every year since 2004.